mcneill-h/Sisyphus-Game/README.md

 # External assets

 No AI has been used to generate the code, nor to generate assets.
+The code was entirely self-made.
 Here are the different external assets I used in my game:

 **Font:**